MicrosoftDocs/cpp-docs/docs/standard-library/function-objects-in-the-stl.md

   - "pt-br"
   - "tr-tr"
 ---
-# Function Objects in the STL
+# Function Objects in the C++ Standard Library
 A *function object*, or *functor*, is any type that implements operator().
 This operator is referred to as the *call operator* or sometimes the *application operator*.
-The Standard Template Library uses function objects primarily as sorting criteria for containers and in algorithms.
+The C++ Standard Library uses function objects primarily as sorting criteria for containers and in algorithms.

  Function objects provide two main advantages over a straight function call.
 The first is that a function object can contain state.
 The second is that a function object is a type and therefore can be used as a template parameter.